IanDCarroll/GoScrumYourself/DailyScrum.md

  2. __What will I do today to help meet the Sprint Goal?__
  3. __Do I see any blockers that prevent me from meeting the Sprint Goal?__

+11/17/16
+ 1. __What did I do Yesterday that helped meet the Sprint Goal?__
+  - Learn ruby the Hard way ex 18
+  - Ace Interview
+  - Sprint 16 Review
+  - Sprint 16 retrospective
+ 2. __What will I do today to help meet the Sprint Goal?__
+  - Sprint 17 Planning
+  - Plan out basic flow of System
+ 3. __Do I see any blockers that prevent me from meeting the Sprint Goal?__
+  - No blockers.
+This is a tall order this week, but still doable.
+I need to focus.

+***
+Sprint 17^
+***

 11/16/16
  1. __What did I do Yesterday that helped meet the Sprint Goal?__
   - read chapter 3 of Clean Code